maxplanck-ie/snakepipes/docs/content/advanced_usage.rst

 Receiving emails upon pipeline completion
 -----------------------------------------

-SnakePipes can send an email to the user once a pipeline is complete.
+SnakePipes can send an email to the user once a pipeline is complete if users specify `--emailAddress`.
 In order for this to work, the following values need to be set in `defaults.yaml`:

 :smtpServer: The address of the outgoing SMTP server
 :smtpPort: The port on the SMTP server to use (0 means to use the standard port)